Diagnostic Testing

 External Photography (Pupil or Medical Documentation)

-External Photography is used when documenting certain conditions such as lid closures, eye muscle deviations, or Grave's disease.
-A series of photos are taken using different angles and positions with a macro lens that are digitally saved into an electronic chart.
-Another variation of this photo series requires the use of drops that can constrict or dilate the pupils.
+External Photography is used to document conditions such as lid closures, eye muscle deviations, or Grave's disease.
+Photos are taken using different angles and positions with a macro lens that are digitally saved into an electronic chart.
+Another variation of this photo series requires drops that can constrict or dilate the pupils.
 Use of the drops may vary depending on the condition and protocol that the doctor is trying to determine.
-Small rulers are placed under the eyelid, and a series of photos are taken with a macro lens.
-Drops are then instilled, and after 30 minutes, more photos are taken to document the change in the appearance of the pupils.
+Small rulers are placed under the eyelid, and photos are taken with a macro lens.
+Drops are then instilled, and after 30 minutes, more images are taken to document the change in the appearance of the pupils.
 More drops may be administered, and another 30 minutes would be needed to see if any other changes occur.
 The constricting drops can cause a headache for some patients.
 Having a driver is helpful if dilated.

 Fluorescein Angiography (FA)

 Fluorescein Angiography is a special type of diagnostic photography that documents the circulation of the retina.
 The test requires the eyes to be dilated, so the total length of time involved can vary.
 This helps the retinal specialist with the treatment and diagnosis of the retina.
-Most often, this test is ordered for macular degeneration, diabetes, or occlusion of the retina.
+This test is often ordered for macular degeneration, diabetes, or occlusion of the retina.
 Your physician will review this test to help determine if there is leakage, swelling, or blockage in the retina.
 Fluorescein Sodium dye is injected into a vein of the arm, forearm, or hand.
 At the same time, a rapid sequence of photographs with a special filter is taken to document the appearance of the dye in the retina.
-Most people will need to have a driver with them for this procedure since they are dilated and can experience a rosy hue or colors of vision from the flash of the camera after the photography session for a few minutes.
+Most people will need a driver with them for this procedure since they are dilated and can experience a rosy hue or colors of vision from the camera's flash after the photography session for a few minutes.
 This procedure usually takes approximately 20 to 40 minutes, including dilation time.

 Fundus Autofluorescence (FAF)